 About the Coquitlam Youth Orchestra

 The Coquitlam Youth Orchestra began in 2013.
-Now in its fifth year, it has quickly grown in quality and size from a single orchestra to three orchestras, Junior, Intermediate, and Senior.
+It has quickly grown in quality and size from a single orchestra to three orchestras, Junior, Intermediate, and Senior.
 Students in the the CYO benefit from weekly rehearsals, sectional practices, retreats, and performances.
 The existence of the CYO has created a community of young musicians and a network of friends that otherwise would not exist.
 The students learn as much from each other as they do from their conductors and teachers.

 Dr. Lucia Hyunsil Roh – Junior Orchestra Conductor

 Dr. Roh completed a Doctor of Musical Arts degree in violin performance at the University of Wisconsin-Madison, with a minor in music education and string pedagogy.
 She also holds a Master of Music degree from the Shepherd School of Music at Rice University, and a Bachelor of Music degree in violin performance with distinction from the Eastman School of Music.
 Dr. Roh has received Suzuki teacher training certification in San Diego.